movementlabsxyz/MIP/MIP/mip-61/README.md

 ## Context

-This algo is defined using the lock/mint-type Native Bridge protocol, described in [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58).This bridge protocol has two function calls :
+This algorithm is defined using the lock/mint-type Native Bridge protocol, described in [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58).This bridge protocol has two function calls :

 - `initiate_transfer` on the source chain (called by user)
 - `complete_transfer` on the target chain (called by relayer)